Simon of the Desert: Plot

 One day, while Simón is leading the gathered monks in a prayer about asceticism, Brother Trifón interrupts to say he has found cheese, bread, and wine in Simón's food sack.
 Simón refuses to defend himself, and Trifón swears he did not place the food in the bag, so the monks pray to the Holy Ghost to show them who is guilty.
 Trifón has a fit, during which he admits to planting the food and rants against Simón and the teachings of the Church, and Simón exorcises Satan from him.
-As the other monks are carrying Trifón back to the monastery, Simón tells them to send Matías away until he can grow a beard, as he is too young to be so near the temptations of the Devil.
+As the other monks carry Trifón back to the monastery, Simón tells them to send Matías away until he can grow a beard.

 When he has been atop the column for eight years, eight months, and eight days, Satan comes to Simón dressed as God.
 She flatters him, and he is initially fooled, but he sees through the ruse when she says she is saddened by his excessive sacrifices and tells him to come down and experience earthly pleasures if he wants to get close to God.
 He rejects her and she leaves, after which Simón decides that, as penance for mistaking the Devil for God, he will henceforth stand on one leg.

 The monk who looked at the woman visits Simón for his forgiveness and blessing and to tell him that the Antichrist is approaching Rome with an army.
 He remarks that mankind will always be in conflict because of its ideas about ownership, and, when Simón cannot understand, says he fears Simón has become disconnected from and of little use to the outside world.
-Simon blesses the monk and he leaves.
+Simón blesses the monk and he leaves.

 A coffin slides across the desert toward Simón's pillar.
-Satan gets out and transports Simón to a crowded 1960s nightclub with a live instrumental rock band on stage.
+Satan gets out of the coffin and transports Simón to a crowded nightclub in 1960s New York City with a live rock band on stage.
 The pair are in modern dress and sitting at a table, and Simón, looking disinterested, asks Satan what dance the people are doing.
-She responds that the energetic dance is called "Radioactive Flesh".
-A man asks Satan to join him, and Simón gets up to return home, but Satan says he has to "stick it out till the end."
+She responds that they are dancing the "Radioactive Flesh".
+As a man asks Satan to dance with him, Simón gets up to return home, but she says he has to "stick it out till the end".